The Jews in Florence and Cosimo I de’ Medici

 David and Goliath, Judith and Holofernes

 The expulsion edicts did not mention the traditional antisemitic accusations, like the assassination of Christian children, the poisoning of wells or the spreading of plagues, which were so common in the German countries.
 The Medici sovereigns knew well that these were shameful charges and did not wish to inflame the popular rage against the Jews.
 On the contrary, they did want to consolidate their image of a fair but severe government which had inherited the democratic values of the Republic but also differed from a tyranny.
 The Medici aimed to appear in the public eye as David rather than Goliath, as Judith rather than Holofernes.
 To ghettoize the Jews meant to ordain the State and preserve Christianity.
 Like the nuns who lived in the monasteries and the prostitutes who lived in the brothels, the Jews were to live in the ghettos from then on.
 The religious characters of David and Judith are symbols of the XV- century Florentine Republic.
 They are mutual alter-egos: like the young and handsome David defeated the giant Goliath, enemy of Israel, thanks to his moral vigor and firm faith in God, the charming widow Judith, in the same way, won against the general of the Assyrian army, Holofernes, using shrewdness and beauty to make the will of the God.
 Donatello and Verrocchio are the authors of three statues of David slaughtering Goliath, today conserved at Museo Nazionale del Bargello (Florence’s sculpture museum).
 Donatello is also the sculptor who cast in bronze the masterpiece of Judith beheading Holofernes, today inside Palazzo Vecchio (Florence’s city hall).
 Michelangelo recovered the republican tradition of David, when he began his famed marble statue in 1502, which replaced Donatello’s Judith.
 In the interpretation given by Michelangelo, the handsome David represented the Republic of Florence resisting the attack of the giant Goliath, who embodied the boundless power of the Medici, recently exiled from Florence in the name of freedom.
+Don’t miss the chance of admiring Artemisia Gentileschi’s Judith and Holofernes at Uffizi Gallery and Michelangelo’s David at Accademia Gallery!
+Book my Your Day in Florence Tour now!

 In my Jewish Florence Walking Tour you will see how many Jewish characters are represented in Florentine Renaissance and medieval art and you will learn about the relations between the city and the Jews through the centuries.